 Hawaii Adventure Park is a wild water fun park located, funny enough, on the drier side of Oahu in Kapolei.
-If you are staying “in town” near Waikiki, somewhere like the Ilikai Hotel, or any of the big hotels, it’s a great excuse to venture out to the west side.
+If you are staying “in town” near Waikiki, somewhere like the Ilikai Hotel, or any of the big hotels (Aloha Condos is a good resource to find accommodations), it’s a great excuse to venture out to the west side.
 Families find it a great place to take the kids to cool off and also find a variety of water activities for all ages.

 The water playground is a spot with smaller slides, waterfalls and water cannons.
 Thrill seekers will find the park an ultimate water adventure with the Tornado that hurls them through a 130-foot tunnel into a pool.
 Body board lessons are available too—perfect practice before trying it in the ocean. [click to continue…]